ARM-software/bob-build/docs/module_types/common_module_properties.md

 each directory in which a wildcard is used will have to be rescanned at every build.

 Source files, given with the parameter `srcs`, are relative to the directory of the `build.bp` file.

+An appropriate compiler will be invoked for each source file based on its file extension.
+Files with an unknown extension are only allowed if referenced by [`match_srcs`](../strings.md#match_srcs) usage within the module, otherwise an error will be raised.

 ----
 ### **bob_module.exclude_srcs** (optional)